qfpl/reflex-tutorial/blog/posts/reflex/basics/events.md

 ```haskell
 difference :: Event t a -> Event t b -> Event t a
 ```
-The output is the same as the first input `Event`, except firing of the `Event` are suppressed in all of the frames in which the second `Event` fires.
+The returned `Event` is the same as the first input, except that it won't fire when the second `Event` fires.

 We need a more contrived solution to the "FizzBuzz" problem in order to demonstrate it:
 ```haskell